Rayzaleew/chatbot/README.md

 ## Database configuration

---> Edit chatbot/.env file and specify data of your database.
+--> Change name of the chatbot/.env.sample file to chatbot/.env and specify data of your database.
 For example:
 ```
 SECRET_KEY = 'some-secret-key'
 OPENAI_API_KEY = 'YOUR-API-KEY' #specify your OpenAI API key, that you can get on https://platform.openai.com/account/api-keys